Learn about the key provisions of Section 139 of the Income Tax Act, including filing deadlines, penalties, and corrections.

 Section 139 of the Income Tax Act, 1961 is crucial for anyone who earns taxable income in India.
 Whether you’re an individual, freelancer, business owner, or part of a charitable or religious organisation, knowing the requirements and deadlines under Section 139 can save you from costly penalties.
 Failing to file your Income Tax Return (ITR) on time can lead to fines, legal issues, and a disrupted financial plan.
 Stay ahead and ensure you're fully compliant with tax laws, so you don't miss out on essential benefits or face unexpected charges.

 Section 139 of the Income Tax Act, 1961 requires taxpayers—individuals, companies, or firms—to file their Income Tax Returns (ITR) if their total income exceeds the non-taxable limit.
 This section establishes a clear deadline for e-filing to ensure compliance with tax laws.
-If the deadline is missed, Section 139 allows taxpayers to file a belated return within the relevant assessment year or before the completion of the assessment.
+If the deadline is missed, Section 139 allows taxpayers to file a belated return up to the end of the relevant assessment year or before the completion of the assessment, whichever is earlier.

 Additionally, Section 139 provides provisions for filing revised returns to correct any errors or omissions in the original filing.
 This flexibility helps taxpayers maintain compliance and avoid penalties.
 The section also covers special cases such as charitable organisations and political parties, offering specific filing requirements.